furiosa-ai/docs/v2024.1.0/en/_sources/cloud_native_toolkit/kubernetes/feature_discovery.rst

 ####################################

-Furiosa Feature discovery and NFD
+Furiosa Feature Discovery and NFD
 ================================================================

-The Furiosa feature discovery automatically labels Kubernetes nodes with information about FuriosaAI NPU properties, such as the NPU family, count, and driver versions.
+The Furiosa Feature Discovery automatically labels Kubernetes nodes with information about FuriosaAI NPU properties, such as the NPU family, count, and driver versions.
 Using these labels, you can schedule your Kubernetes workloads based on specific NPU requirements.

-The Furiosa feature Discovery leverage NFD(Node Feature Discovery) which is a tool that detects hardware features and labels Kubernetes nodes.
+The Furiosa Feature Discovery leverage NFD(Node Feature Discovery) which is a tool that detects hardware features and labels Kubernetes nodes.
 It is recommended to use NFD and Furiosa Feature Discovery to ensure that the Cloud Native Toolkit is deployed only on nodes equipped with FuriosaAI NPUs.